David Reed (bishop)

-David Benson Reed (born February 16, 1927) was the first Bishop of Colombia and the sixth Bishop of Kentucky in the Episcopal Church.
+David Benson Reed (February 16, 1927 – March 11, 2023) was the first Bishop of Colombia and the sixth Bishop of Kentucky in the Episcopal Church.

 Early life and education

 Reed was born in Tulsa, Oklahoma, on February 16, 1927, to Paul Spencer Reed and Bonnie Frances Taylor.
 He graduated from Harvard University with a Bachelor of Arts in 1948, and then with a Bachelor of Divinity from the Virginia Theological Seminary in 1951.

-Ordained Ministry
+Ordained ministry

 Reed was ordained deacon in 1951.
-He then left for Costa Rica where he served at the Church of the Good Shepherd in San José, Costa Rica.
+He then left for Costa Rica where he served at the Church of the Good Shepherd in San José.
 He was then ordained priest on February 14, 1952, by Reginald Heber Gooden, Bishop of the Panama Canal Zone in St Luke's Cathedral, Ancón, Panama.
 Between 1952 and 1958 he served numerous parishes in the Panama Canal Zone and Colombia.
 In 1958, he travelled back to the United States to serve as assistant in the Executive Council's Overseas Department in New York City.
 In 1962, he became vicar of St Matthew's Church in Rapid City, South Dakota, and served as a missionary to the Lakota Indians.